cttedwards/redData/README.md

 The `redData` R-package contains the data and cleaning scripts to accompany the `red` [package](https://github.com/cttedwards/red).

-For permission to access the data please fill in the [Data Request Form](https://forms.gle/S1FBWAon51f4rZKE8) and send to the [AERL team](mailto:redlist.africanelephants@gmail.com).
+For permission to access the data please fill in the [Data Request Form](https://forms.gle/S1FBWAon51f4rZKE8).
+For enquiries, please contact the [AERL team](mailto:redlist.africanelephants@gmail.com).

 ## Installation
 This package has been built using `R >= 4.1.0`.
 To install the package we recommend using the `remotes` package and executing the following command from within an active R session: